 Course Selection Helpful Hints and FAQs

-When will I be able to see what courses will be offered in the Winter?
+When will I be able to see what courses will be offered in the Summer?

-When can undergraduate and associate diploma students on the Guelph campus begin selecting Winter 2024 courses?
+When can undergraduate and associate diploma students on the Guelph campus begin selecting Summer 2024 courses?

-Course selection windows for Winter 2024 began opening on November 6, 2023.
+Course selection windows for Summer 2024 will open on March 5, 2024.
 Students are assigned to a window based on the number of completed and in-progress credits (from highest to lowest) and, in some cases, their program.
 To determine your window (i.e., when you can begin selecting courses), you can find your number of completed and in-progress credits by running your Unofficial Transcript or viewing your My Progress page on WebAdvisor.

 - To view the “My Progress” page, click on the "Academics" icon in the menu on the left, click "Student Planning" and then select “My Progress.”
 In the “Total Credits” bar on the right side of the page, add the number of completed credits (in dark green) and the number of in-progress credits (in light green).
 Do not include planned courses (in yellow).
 For more information about the “My Progress” page, watch the Student Planning video tutorial.